 Overweight cats are more prone to a variety of health issues, including urinary tract disease.
 If your cat is susceptible to weight gain and requires a urinary care food, your veterinarian might recommend Blue Buffalo Natural Veterinary Diet WU Weight Management + Urinary Care Grain-Free canned cat food.
 It contains reduced fat but increased levels of fiber to help your cat feel full.

-The prescription diets mentioned above are not the only ones available.
-Other health problems that may benefit from a prescription pet food include:
+The veterinary diets mentioned above are not the only ones available.
+Other health problems that may benefit from a veterinary diet include:

 - Dental disease